 - Illinois (Illinois Secure Choice): 5+ employees, $250+ per employee — active

-- Hawaii (Hawaii Saves): 1+ employees — implementing
+- Hawaii (Hawaii Retirement Savings Program): 1+ employees — implementing

 If you operate in multiple states, you need to check compliance requirements in each state separately.